cloudnative-pg/cloudnative-pg/docs/src/faq.md

 **Why isn't CloudNativePG using StatefulSets?**

-CloudNativePG does not rely on `StatefulSet` resources, and instead manages the underlying PVC directly by leveraging the selected storage class for dynamic provisioning.
+CloudNativePG does not rely on `StatefulSet` resources, and instead manages the underlying PVCs directly by leveraging the selected storage class for dynamic provisioning.
 Please refer to the ["Custom Pod Controller"](controller.md) section for details and reasons behind this decision.